matissoz/Device_List-Typescript/README.md

 ## Description

 This is a list of devices.
 You can add and update devices in the table.
 The available data in the table can also be sorted and filtered, and certain fields can be manually modified.
 It was exciting to try my skills and not use any frameworks for this project.
-Because of the large amount of data that can be added, it was challenging and fun to see directly how much the performance changes with each change and added feature.
+Because of the large amount of data that can be added, it was challenging and fun to see directly how much the performance changes with each change in the code and added feature.

 ## Technology used